chirag-x/Portfolio_V3/README.md

 ## 🕵️‍♂️ Hidden Secrets & Easter Eggs

-Your portfolio is packed with hidden interactions designed to impress other developers who know where to look.
+My portfolio is packed with hidden interactions designed to impress other developers who know where to look.

 ### 1. The Konami Code
 - If a user types the classic Konami Code sequence on their keyboard: